The Physical Limit of Neural Hypoxia Detection in the Black Sea from Satellite Observations: Results

 \subsubsection{Idealized Surface Observations}

-Using idealized observations and the standard threshold, the metrics averaged over the mixing layer depth ($0$ to $25$ [m]) are $65.0$\% accuracy, $49.7$\% precision, and $34.0$\% recall.
+Using idealized observations and the standard threshold, the metrics averaged over the mixed layer depth ($0$ to $25$ [m]) are $65.0$\% accuracy, $49.7$\% precision, and $34.0$\% recall.
 By adjusting the detection threshold to $80$ [$mmol/m^{3}$], we increase the number of regions classified as hypoxic but also increase false alarms.
 Despite this trade-off, the overall detection performance improves: accuracy increases by $1.5$\%, recall by $9.8$\%, while precision decreases by only $4.2$\%.
 Averaged over the full water column ($0$ to $80$ [m]) with the adjusted threshold, we reach $67.7$\% accuracy, $46.9$\% precision, and $38.1$\% recall.

 Moving to our hypoxia spatial analysis, the ground truth hypoxia density (Fig.~\ref{fig-main-hypoxia}B, first row) reveals a persistent high-density region along the northwestern shelf that evolves and expands throughout summer, alongside sparsely distributed low-density regions ($\le 1\%$).
 The monthly average precision per voxel (Fig.~\ref{fig-main-hypoxia}B, second row) shows that correct predictions are spatially concentrated in the high-density regions identified in the ground truth, while sparse, low-density regions go undetected.
 Thus, surface observations provide enough information to identify regions where hypoxia is likely, but lack the information needed to capture rare, spatially isolated events.